tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 http://sith.local:4000/auth/facebook?scope=email,public_profile
 ```

+Facebook returns, inter alia, JWT token (aka access token) in response.
+token will be different on each request - all previous tokens will be
+invalidated, I guess.

 the 1st time you make a request Facebook will ask currently signed in user
 for specified permissions (to view email address in this case):